-- Played straight in Jem and the Holograms: In the three-part "Starbright" storyline, the Holograms keep on going with a movie shoot into which the Misfits have bought themselves because they need money for an operation to save Starlight Girl Ba Nee's sight.
+Played straight in Jem: In the three-part "Starbright" storyline, the Holograms keep on going with a movie shoot into which the Misfits have bought themselves because they need money for an operation to save Starlight Girl Ba Nee's sight.
 Ultimately the production splits into rival films, and when the Holograms' film is a hit, the money is raised and Ba Nee is saved.

-- Strangely enough, usually averted with Kenny as he almost always died as a result of violent mishaps.
-The only times he succumbs to a disease when they nearly killed off for real and an STD he picks up from the elementary school slut.
+Strangely enough, usually averted with Kenny as he almost always died as a result of violent mishaps.
+The only times he succumbs to a disease is from an STD he picks up from the elementary school slut.

 Rudy Steiblitz from Bob's Burgers has severe asthma but remains very active even when it's dangerous for him to do so.
 He's a bit of an Thrill Seeker.

 Invoked and subverted in Sealab 2021: Sealab is visited by an ill boy named Griff in conjunction with the Final Request Foundation.
 Griff's actually a con artist bilking the foundation by pretending to be sick in order to get access to their bank accounts.
 He ends up eaten by a shark.